SyncEngine/docs/docs/user/flows.md

 # Flows

 **Flows** are the heart of SyncEngine automations.
-A flow defines how your data moves through a series of actions — known as Routines — to achieve a specific goal.
+A flow defines how your data moves through a series of actions, known as Routines, to achieve a specific goal.

 Flows bring structure, logic, and flexibility to your automations, allowing you to design complex processes in a clean and reusable way.